antimof/UxPlay/README.md

    rotations; these are carried out after any **-f** transforms.

 **-vs _videosink_** chooses the GStreamer videosink, instead of letting autovideosink pick it for you.
-For example, xvimagesink, vaapisink, or fpsdisplaysink (which shows the streaming framerate in fps).
+Some videosink choices are:  ximagesink, xvimagesink, vaapisink (for intel graphics), gtksink, glimagesink, waylandsink, osximagesink (for macOS),  or fpsdisplaysink (which shows the streaming framerate in fps).
 Using quotes "..." might allow some parameters to be included with the videosink name.
    (Some choices of videosink might not work on your system.)

 **-vs 0** suppresses display of streamed video, but plays  streamed audio.
 (The client's screen is still mirrored at a reduced rate of 1 frame per second,  but is not rendered or displayed.)